SoftUni-Internal/interactive-content/EN/01-Introduction-To-Databases/03-Structured-Query-Language.md

 Here is an example:

-`UPDATE employees` is a update clause, `salary * 1.1` is an expression, `job_title = "Cashier"` is a predicate and finally the intire piece of code is a statement.
+`UPDATE employees` is an update clause, `salary * 1.1` is an expression, `job_title = "Cashier"` is a predicate, and finally, the entire piece of code is a statement.

 ```java
 UPDATE employees